ionic-team/stencil/BREAKING_CHANGES.md

 #### Legacy Context and Connect APIs Removed

-Previously Stencil supported `context` and `connect` as options within the `@Prop` decorator.
+Previously, Stencil supported `context` and `connect` as options within the `@Prop` decorator.
 Both of these APIs were deprecated in Stencil v1 and are now removed.

 ```ts
 @Prop({ context: 'config' }) config: Config;
 @Prop({ connect: 'ion-menu-controller' }) lazyMenuCtrl: Lazy<MenuController>;
 ```

+To migrate away from usages of `context`, please see [the original deprecation announcement](#propcontext) To migrate away from usages of `connect`, please see [the original deprecation announcement](#propconnect)

 #### Legacy Browser Support Fields Removed